 There are many resources and websites for learning about Charlotte Mason’s educational approach.
-But Charlotte Mason Homeschooling In 18 Easy Step-by-Step Lessons caught my attention because author Cindy West has a plan for implementing it that should work for even the most insecure parent.
-West concludes each of the 18 chapters of this book with homework for the parent/teacher.
-That homework is either a time of reflection and self-assessment or for actual implementation.
-For example, Chapter 2, which introduces the idea of living books, has this homework assignment:
+But Charlotte Mason Homeschooling In 18 Easy Step-by-Step Lessons caught my attention because author Cindy West has a gradual plan for implementing it that should work for even the most insecure parent or teacher.
+West concludes each of the 18 chapters of this book with homework for the parent or teacher.
+That homework is either for reflection time and self-assessment or for actual implementation.
+For example, Chapter 2 introduces the idea of living books and has this homework assignment:

-She adds to this homework another paragraph addressing the common concern about how to assess learning.
-Each homework assignment, like this one, has you try one manageable implementation so that you can gradually transition into a CM style of education.
+West adds to this homework another paragraph addressing a common concern about how to assess learning.
+Each homework assignment, like the one above, has you try one manageable implementation so that you can gradually transition into a Charlotte Mason style of education.
 West says to read and do the homework for only one chapter each week, which means it will take a semester to get through this 80-page book.
-I suspect many parents will want to speed up the process, covering two or more chapters per week, but there’s no need to rush, and perhaps good reason to take it slowly.
+I suspect many parents will want to speed up the process, covering two or more chapters per week, but there’s no need to rush, and perhaps a good reason to take it slowly.

-West’s approach helps parents experiment bit by bit with learning methods that might be very different than anything they’ve experienced.
-This slow but steady transition seems to me a much better way to go, in most situations, for both parent and child rather than trying to implement CM methods all at once.
+This approach helps parents experiment bit by bit with learning methods that might be very different than anything they’ve experienced.
+This slow but steady transition seems a much better way to go in most situations.
+It should make a smoother transition for both parent and child rather than if you were to try to implement Charlotte Mason's methods all at once.

-West begins the book by explaining the essence of the Charlotte Mason (CM) approach in the first few chapters.
-Next, West explains some of the hallmarks of Mason’s methodology simply and clearly with Chapter 4 on narration and Chapter 5 on copywork and dictation.
-Then she walks us through the different subject areas, presenting both Mason’s ideas and her own suggestions for practical implementation in the modern homeschool.
+West begins the book by explaining the essence of the Charlotte Mason approach in the first few chapters.
+Next, she simply and clearly explains narration, copywork, and dictation, some of the hallmarks of Mason’s methodology that are the most challenging for newcomers to Charlotte Mason methodology to understand.
+Then West walks us through the different subject areas, presenting both Mason’s ideas and her own suggestions for the practical implementation of those ideas in the modern homeschool.

-Most of the remaining chapters cover subject areas: language arts, math, nature study, science, history and geography, foreign language, artist study, composer and hymn study, and Bible study.
-Within this section, there is also an entire chapter where West explains how to teach poetry and Shakespeare, and another chapter on handicrafts and life skills.
+Most of the remaining chapters cover subject areas under the headings of language arts, math, nature study, science, history and geography, foreign language, artist study, composer and hymn study, and Bible study.
+There is also an entire chapter explaining how to teach poetry and Shakespeare, and another chapter on handicrafts and life skills.

-The last two chapters step outside the curriculum to address two critical issues: habit training and scheduling.
+The last two chapters of the book step outside academic subjects to address two critical issues: habit training and scheduling.
 The chapter on habit training serves as a short course on parenting.
 West quotes Charlotte Mason on page 73 regarding the importance of helping children form good habits: “The mother who takes pains to endow her children with good habits secures for herself smooth and easy days; while she who lets their habits take care of themselves has a weary life of endless friction with the children.”
-West doesn’t say this, but if you are thinking of implementing Charlotte Mason, and your children are out of control, you might want to jump ahead to this chapter before starting to read about academics.
+West doesn’t say this, but if you are thinking of implementing Charlotte Mason's methodology, and your children are out of control, you might want to jump ahead to this chapter before starting to read about academics.

 In Chapter 18, West explains what her family’s daily schedule looks like, but this is only for reference rather than a template for others to follow.
-Homework for the final chapter is “write out your dream Charlotte Mason style schedule” and then compare it with your current schedule.
-West is confident that her readers will find the CM schedule more manageable and appealing for their families.
+Homework for the final chapter is to write down your own version of your "dream" Charlotte Mason style schedule, and then compare it with your current schedule.
+West is confident that her readers will find the Charlotte Mason schedule more manageable and appealing for their families.